0xCurvy/curvy-docs/docs/deposit-assets.md

 ### Option 1: Share Your Curvy ID

-- Share your Curvy ID with the sender (e.g. `yourname.curvy.box` )
+- Share your Curvy ID with the sender (e.g. `yourname.curvy.name` )
+- Anyone using a wallet that supports ENS off-chain resolvers can send funds to your Curvy ID privately.
-- Every time someone pastes your Curvy ID into a wallet that supports ENS, a new stealth address is generated.
+ When someone enters your Curvy ID in the recipient field, Curvy automatically generates a new stealth address in the background.
+ This allows you to receive private, unlinkable transactions through a familiar and shareable format supported across a wide range of ENS-  compatible wallets.

 This ensures every incoming payment goes to a different address, keeping all your transfers unlinkable.